Bone marrow puncture

 A bone marrow puncture is used for diagnosing diseases and their spread in the bone marrow and the hematopoietic system.

-The extracted bone marrow sample/biopsy is used to determine whether the bone marrow is infiltrated by Hodgkin lymphoma, that is, whether stage IV Hodgkin lymphoma is present.
+The bone marrow sample/biopsy is used to determine whether the bone marrow is infiltrated by Hodgkin lymphoma, that is, whether stage IV Hodgkin lymphoma is present.